Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 - Cisplatin, methotrexate, and vinblastine (CMV)

-Methotrexate, vinblastine, doxorubicin, and cisplatin (MVAC) or gemcitabine and cisplatin (GC) are the two most commonly used systemic treatments.
-MVAC is now also often done on an accelerated rate called dose-dense MVAC (DD-MVAC).
+Methotrexate, vinblastine, doxorubicin, and cisplatin (MVAC) or gemcitabine and cisplatin (GC) are two of the most commonly used systemic treatments.
+MVAC is now also often done on an accelerated rate called dose-dense MVAC (DD-MVAC).1,2

-Systemic chemotherapy drugs are very powerful and they can affect cells in the entire body.1 Chemotherapy drugs can have a negative effect on cells that are healthy but multiply quickly, like the cancer cells that chemotherapy drugs target.
-This can cause side effects related to bone marrow, hair follicles, the inside of the mouth, and the intestinal lining.
+Systemic chemotherapy drugs are very powerful and they can affect cells in the entire body.
+Chemotherapy drugs can have a negative effect on cells that are healthy but multiply quickly, like the cancer cells that chemotherapy drugs target.
+This can cause side effects related to bone marrow, hair follicles, the inside of the mouth, and the intestinal lining.1,2

 People treated with systemic chemotherapy experience different side effects depending upon their overall health, the type of chemotherapy drug, and how long the treatment lasts.
-Side effects that are common include:
+Side effects that are common include:1,2

 - Nausea and vomiting